Step 4 – after you apply

 Otherwise, you'll be sent a letter to your home address which will include a slip on which you can submit to respond to your offer.

-If your child is not offered a place at a preferred secondary school, you have the right to appeal against that decision to an independent appeal panel.
+If your child is not offered a place at a preferred primary school, you have the right to appeal against that decision to an independent appeal panel.

 Waiting lists are not kept on a first-come, first-served basis.
 It's only ever possible to give an indication of your child’s position on a waiting list as they're subject to change.
 Applications with a greater claim for priority may be placed in a higher position on the waiting list.
 You can contact the school to find out where your child is currently ranked on the waiting list.